Take the Healthy Boundaries Quiz to Boost Self-Respect and Growth

 Future possibilities:

-• If you had a magic wand and could change whatever you wanted, how would you practice healthy boundaries?
+1. If you had a magic wand and could change whatever you wanted, how would you practice healthy boundaries?
 What would it look like in your ideal world?

-• If you could develop healthier boundaries, what would be possible in your life?
+2. If you could develop healthier boundaries, what would be possible in your life?

 Disclaimer: This content reflects my professional knowledge and experience and is intended to educate and support.
-I recognize it may not be helpful in every situation, and I do not know your specific context.
-If you feel stuck, experience symptoms that limit your ability to participate in life, or notice worsening symptoms, please reach out to a qualified mental health professional.
+It may not apply to every situation, and I don’t know your specific context.
+If you feel stuck, notice symptoms that limit your ability to participate in daily life, or experience worsening distress, I encourage you to reach out to a qualified mental health professional for individualized support.